canonical/craft-parts/docs/explanation/parts.rst

 Plugins simplify the process of building source code written in a variety of programming languages using appropriate build systems, libraries and frameworks.
-If a plugin is not available for a particular combination of these attributes, a custom plugin can be created or a basic plugin can be used to manually specify the build actions to be taken, using the ``override-build`` property.
+If a plugin is not available for a particular combination of these attributes, a basic plugin can be used to manually specify the build actions to be taken, using the ``override-build`` property.

 When a plugin is used, it exposes additional properties that can be used to define behaviour that is specific to the type of project that the plugin